tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ This silk robe’s lining is embroidered with spells.
 When a nearby enemy hits you with a spell attack, that enemy rerolls the attack with a –2 penalty.
 If the attack hits, one of your daily spells recharges.

 **Quirk:** Haughty.

 ---

+#### Imperial Plate

+Heavy Armor Only

+This armor was forged using dragon breath.
+You have resist 16+ to the attacks of dragons and related creatures.

+**Quirk:** Sneezes when anxious.

+---